fengjizhang/ctrack1/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:

+To initialize and start website.
 ### `npm install`

 ### `npm start`

+To start server
+node app.js
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.